ScottMansfield/nanolog/README.md

 It's about 2x faster than the equivalent stdlib `log` package usage and the output log files are about 1/2 the size.
 These ratios should increase and decrease, respectively, as the amount of unchanging data in each log line increases.

+The `AddLogger` method returns a `nanolog.Handle` to an internal data structure that keeps track of the data reuired to ensure proper operation.
+This handle is just a simple number identifier.
+You can think of `AddLogger` like adding a prepared statement in a database.
+You supply the unchanging information up front, and the system holds on to that while you give it to the changing data.
+Overall this is much more efficient because less data is transferred.

 ## Usage

 ### Logging at runtime

 Add loggers by registering them in an init function in any package using `AddLogger`.
 The main package should set the writer for the logging system (using the `SetWriter` method) before doing much of anything else, as log writes are buffered in memory until the writer is set.
 Writes include the data `AddLogger` generates, so by the time `main` gets started there's likely data waiting.
 Log lines are written using the `Log` method.

+At the end of the `main` method in your program, you should ensure that you call `nanolog.Flush()` to ensure that the data that has been logged is sent to the writer you supplied.
+Otherwise, some data may get lost.

 ```go
 import "github.com/ScottMansfield/nanolog"